moumen-soliman/careers/senior-javascript-fullstack-engineer.md

 We're a startup with a long product roadmap.
 You'll be working with a team to make that roadmap a reality.

 - Collaborate with the product team to define and prioritize the problems that you will be working to solve
-- Develop new product features using react, nextjs, typescript, nodejs, sass, html, css, rest APIs, mongodb, elasticsearch, redis, mysql and other technologies.
+- Develop new product features using react, nextjs, typescript, nodejs, sass, html, css, RESR APIs, mongodb, elasticsearch, redis, mysql and other technologies.
 - Resolve issues with previously delivered features
 - Write unit and integration tests
 - Peer review code developed by others on your team